-11 Version with screw terminals
+Version with screw terminals

-Spring travel $L \ge 5$ mm (not for US - M4 securing screws) CDI interface for connecting a configuration tool Α
+A Spring travel $L \ge 5$ mm (not for US - M4 securing screws)

+B CDI interface for connecting a configuration tool

-🖸 12 Version with spring terminals.
+IO Version with spring terminals.
 Dimensions are identical to the version with screw terminals, apart from housing height.

 Weight 40 to 50 g (1.4 to 1.8 oz) Materials All the materials used are RoHS-compliant.
-Housing: polycarbonate (PC) Terminals: Screw terminals: nickel-plated brass Push-in terminals: tin-plated brass, contact springs 1.4310, 301 (AISI) Potting compound: SIL gel 12.7 Certificates and approvals CE mark The product meets the requirements of the harmonized European standards.
-As such, it complies with the legal specifications of the EC directives.
-The manufacturer confirms successful testing of the product by affixing to it the CE-mark.
-Hazardous area approvals More detailed information on the hazardous area versions that are currently available can be provided by the manufacturer.
-Separate Ex documentation contains all the relevant data for explosion protection.
+Housing: polycarbonate (PC) Terminals: Screw terminals: nickel-plated brass Push-in terminals: tin-plated brass, contact springs 1.4310, 301 (AISI) Potting compound: SIL gel 13.7 Certificates and approvals Current certificates and approvals for the product are available via the Product Configurator at www.endress.com.
+1. Select the product using the filters and search field.
+2. Open the product page.